Patsy Montana

-Rubye Rose Blevins (October 30, 1908 – May 3, 1996), known professionally as Patsy Montana, was an American country music singer and songwriter.
+Ruby Rose Blevins (October 30, 1908 – May 3, 1996), known professionally as Patsy Montana, was an American country and western singer and songwriter.
 Montana was the first female country performer to have a million-selling single with her signature song "I Want to Be a Cowboy's Sweetheart", and is a member of the Country Music Hall of Fame.

 Biography

 Ruby Blevins (she added an "e" to Ruby in her late teens) was born in Beaudry, Arkansas, United States, and grew up near Hope.
 She had ten siblings, all of them boys, However, two died early from an accidental fire.
+She was full of sorrow, yet she tried her best to make it in life with two siblings dead.

-In 1929, Blevins went to California to study violin at the University of the West (now UCLA).
+In 1929, Blevins went to California to study violin at the University of the West (UCLA).
 She won a local talent contest with her singing, yodelling, and playing the guitar and first prize was an opportunity to play on the Hollywood Breakfast Club radio program.

 In the summer of 1933, Blevins went with two of her brothers to the Chicago World's Fair.
 The trip's mission was to enter a large, prize watermelon the Blevins had raised, and Rubye was invited to go, mainly to meet up with two pen pals, Millie and Dolly Good (The Girls of the Golden West).
 While in Chicago, she auditioned for a crooner's role.
 However, she began laughing halfway through the song.
 The producer on hand fell in love with her "giggle" and auditioned her instead at WLS-AM for a group called the Prairie Ramblers.
 Blevins and the Ramblers became regulars on WLS's National Barn Dance program.
 The Prairie Ramblers also backed Blevins on most of her hits with ARC Records, Decca, and RCA Victor.